 Aqua Group’s latest cooling tower installation centred around a 3.4 MW project for the comfort cooling system at Lloyds Bank in Halifax.
-The Lloyds Banking Group commissioned Arthur McKay Building Services with an initial design criteria that specified inlet and outlet temperatures of 37°C and 27°C respectively, a 293.8m³/h flow rate, and a wet bulb temperature of 20°C.
+The Lloyds Banking Group commissioned Arthur McKay Building Services with an initial design criteria.
+With specified inlet and outlet temperatures of 37°C and 27°C respectively, a 293.8m³/h flow rate, and a wet bulb temperature of 20°C.

-In response, Aqua supplied and installed a 3.4 MW cooling system, comprising four stainless steel SPX Marley cooling towers.
-Aqua Cooling is the approved UK distributor for the Marley range and the system was designed to incorporate spare capacity to allow maintenance to be carried out.
+In response, Aqua supplied and installed a 3.4 MW cooling system.
+This comprised of four stainless steel SPX Marley cooling towers.
+Aqua Group is the approved UK distributor for the Marley range and the system was designed to incorporate spare capacity to allow maintenance to be carried out.
 The system’s overall capacity is in excess of 130%, so even with one tower out of operation the remaining three will still provide 98.4% capacity.
 The towers, from Marley’s NC range, have been supplied in stainless steel to increase the versatility and life-span of the installation.
 “The NC model combines high capacity with high efficiency and a smaller profile, making it the ideal choice for larger applications”, explains Peter Fowles, Aqua’s Projects Engineer… Read More

-Models include low profile towers, which are often suited to inner city applications and if noise pollution is an issue we can add silencers and centrifugal fans to give a low noise solution.
+Models include low profile towers, which are often suited to inner city applications.
+If noise pollution is an issue, we can add silencers and centrifugal fans to give a low noise solution.
 We also offer closed circuit towers with cooling coils which give additional water quality advantages.
 Technical excellence and robust engineering play a huge part in the design of our cooling tower units.
-We offer a product that is highly reliable, yet cost effective, with ongoing maintenance kept to a minimum, resulting in a unit that’s built to last but offered at a competitive price point.
+We offer a product that is highly reliable, yet cost effective, with ongoing maintenance kept to a minimum.
+Resulting in a unit that’s built to last but offered at a competitive price point.

 Types Of Cooling Tower